How Do Government Shutdowns Affect Markets?

 How Have Markets Responded to Past Government Shutdowns?

 While the threat of a government shutdown often makes headlines, the market tends to ignore the excitement.
-As Figure 3 shows, stock performance during shutdowns has been mixed, ranging from a drop of 4.4% in October 1979 to a gain of 10.3% in the 2018-2019 shutdown.
+As Figure 3 shows, stock performance during shutdowns has been mixed, ranging from a 3.9% drop in October 1979 to a 9.3% gain during the 2018–2019 shutdown.
+More importantly, our research shows that stocks have generally risen over the 12 months following a shutdown.

 Figure 3 | U.S. Stocks Have Generally Gained Ground in the Year Following a Shutdown